“Integrations, Integrations and More Integrations – The Importance of a Flexible PSM Solution”

 Conclusion

-Flexibility is essential to survival in today’s corporate world.
-The key to flexibility is being able to address changes and issues before they become major disasters, while consuming unnecessary manpower.
-Being able to record and track data from multiple projects and perhaps different customer types is a necessity.
-You may not think right now that your business will require something as complex as a “real” PSM solution with features you don’t need today, but on the day you need it, you’ll wish you had it.
-Integration needs to be thought of as all the features that you may need in as few software solutions as possible.
-Though integration is often possible with multiple software products and is the answer for vendors that leave out product features, a fully integrated solution will save time, dollars and minimize your headaches well into your future.
+Flexibility is essential for survival in today’s corporate world.
+Addressing changes and issues before they become major problems, while minimizing unnecessary resource consumption, is key.
+The ability to record and track data across multiple projects and customer types is a necessity.
+You may not think your business needs a comprehensive PSM solution today, but when the need arises, you’ll wish you had it.
+Integration should encompass all the features you might require, ideally in as few software solutions as possible.
+While integration across multiple products is sometimes possible, a fully integrated solution saves time, money and reduces headaches well into the future.